 At Wesley, we believe that God welcomes LGBTQ+ people, God celebrates LGBTQ+ love, and God calls LGBTQ+ Christians into leadership in the church and into ordained ministry!
 Through baptism God calls each member of the body of Christ into ministry, whether it be ordained or not, and we reject those that would try to deny the call of God based on a person’s sexuality.
 The kingdom of God in all of its beautiful diversity is only complete when LGBTQ+ people and their loved ones are fully-included in the life of the church.

 For the last few years, Wesley has featured classes on Queer Theology, which as a discipline is not limited to discussions about the inclusion of LGBTQ+ people.
 Queer theology calls on Christians to develop a praxis that is built on Solidarity, Abundance, and Liberation.
 QT posits that homophobia is wrapped up with systematic injustice of all kinds, and that our freedom depends on each other.

 For more information, watch this interview with Dr. Linn Tonstad on Queer Theology.

 Our church is a Safe Space for the LGBTQ+ community.
 We are sensitive to and supportive of lesbian, gay, bi, trans, queer, and questioning people.
-Our staff have completed Safe Space Training through SafeCville and the LGBTQ Center at UVA.
+Many of our staff are members of the LGBTQ community and all of our staff and church leaders have completed Safe Space Training through SafeCville and the LGBTQ Center at UVA.

 As a reconciling congregation, we know how to practice effective allyship.